noctonic/mcp-ts-tests/README.md

 We connect test-client to test-server via SSE on port and series of test are performed and the results are collected and displayed.

+See [MCP Feature Matrix Wiki](https://github.com/noctonic/mcp-feature-matrix/wiki) for more details about features that are tested.

 ## Testing
 Run `npm install` then `npm test` to execute the Jest suite.

 Tests rely on Node's ECMAScript module support, so Node is run with the `--experimental-vm-modules` flag automatically.